adityahbapat/KYC-verified-crowdfunding-solution-Backend/README.md

 ### Complete Backend in Github - production branch

+Do configure all folders to save the images extracted by our deep face model. <br/>
+Currently they are saved in the Downloads folder > kyc_images > Uploads

 First Create a Virtual Environment and activate it

 To install virtualenv in Python